gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 }
 {% endhighlight %}

 We are using the ES6/ES2015 syntax with class inheritance.
-The React lifecycle is simple : init the state in constructor, mounting a component to DOM, fetch data from API and render.
+The React lifecycle in short will : init the state, mount component to DOM, fetch data from API and render.
-Doing fetch in componentDidMount is safest way because of asynchronous update.<br>
+There's a method corresponding to each lifecycle step.
+For example doing fetch in componentDidMount is the safest way because of asynchronous update.<br>
-React is actually no more than a transform from a state to the DOM.
-Whenever state is modified, render method is called and check what part of the DOM has to be updated.
+Whenever the state is modified, render method is called and check what part of the DOM has to be updated.In the example we wont do actions so state will not be modified.
-A note about state initialization : in standalone mode, we want to proxy the api uri to a static json file.
-See the server.js for that.<br>
+A good React pattern to use whenever possible, is to manage state at the highest level component (here Activities) and pass data to child components (here Activity) via the "props".
+So we could replace the Activity class with the react <a href="https://facebook.github.io/react/docs/reusable-components.html#stateless-functions">stateless function</a> pattern, in order to get rid of the useless lifecycle.<br>
 Did you Notice the weird attribute "dangerouslySetInnerHTML" ?
 React is xss proof, but sometimes you have to inject preformated html code.
 Do it if html has been sanitized server side :)

-* Create a index.html in /src/static and declare the React mount tag as a simple div :
+* Now we create the index.html in /src/static and declare the React mount tag as a simple div :
 {% highlight Html %}
 <!doctype html>
 <html>